andrew-dsi/andrew-dsi.github.io/_posts/2025-11-18-gen-ai-rag-qa-bot.md

 This pipeline connects all of the key components of our system, namely:

-1. take in the user query
+1. Take in the user query
-2. retrieve in relevant chunks from the vector database
+2. Retrieve in relevant chunks from the vector database
-3. format them
+3. Format them
-4. inject them into the prompt template, along with the system instructions and user query
+4. Inject them into the prompt template, along with the system instructions and user query
-5. pass this information to the LLM
+5. Pass this information to the LLM
-6. return the answer
+6. Return the answer

 ```python
 from langchain_core.runnables import RunnableLambda